 If I am shortlisted, will I need to travel?

-Usually, the Africa Prize includes a week of in-person training in the UK, as well as an in-person training week and final event on the African continent.
+Usually, the Africa Prize includes a week of in-person training in the UK, as well as an in-person final event on the African continent.
 Please note that if required to travel for a residential training week or event, the Academy will cover the related costs.

 Who are the Africa Prize for Engineering Innovation judges?